OpenVPM vs OpenVPMS

 Similar names, different projects.
 OpenVPMS is an Australian veterinary system with a paid subscription license.
 OpenVPM is a newer, AGPLv3 open-source PIMS that is free to self-host.
 Here is how they actually differ.

 OpenVPMS is a veterinary practice management system run by a non-profit in Australia, in active use since the mid-2000s, with a strong base in Australian and New Zealand practices and a partner network for hosting and support.
 Its source code is public, and practices can run it themselves.
-The license, however, is a custom one rather than an OSI-approved open-source license: any practice using the code owes a yearly subscription of A$450 plus GST per full-time veterinarian, even when self-hosting.
-OpenVPM is a separate, unrelated project: a modern, API-first PIMS under the AGPLv3, free to self-host with no per-vet fees, with a documented REST API and a built-in AI agent layer.
+OpenVPM is a separate, newer AGPLv3 project with a targeted REST API and an optional configured agent.
+OpenVPM has no self-hosted software license fee, but it has a much shorter clinic track record and is limited to controlled, connected single-location companion-animal and house-call pilots.

 Pricing for other systems is publicly reported by third parties, not official rate cards.
 We aim to be fair.
 If something here is out of date, tell us and we will fix it.